cloudogu/gitops-playground/README.md

 Cannot contact default-1bg7f: java.nio.file.NoSuchFileException: /tmp/gitops-playground-jenkins-agent/workspace/xample-apps_petclinic-plain_main/.configRepoTempDir@tmp/durable-7f109066/output.txt
 ```
 * In Docker Desktop, it's recommended to use WSL2 as backend.
-* Using the Hyper-V backend should also work, but we experienced random `CrashLoopBackoff`s of running pods due to liveness probe timeouts
+* Using the Hyper-V backend should also work, but we experienced random `CrashLoopBackoff`s of running pods due to liveness probe timeouts.
+  Same as for macOS, increasing the Memory limit in Docker Desktop (for your DockerVM) to be > 10 GB might help.
+  Recommendation: 16GB.

 Here is how you can start the playground from a Windows-native PowerShell console: